bartdesign/PinPal/README.md

 ## Progress
 -- Update 22-10-2024

 I've changed the flipper buttons to the top of the unit; it works a lot better then the old version.
 I've also included 2 extra buttons for nudging.
-I plan to make a sqeeuze to nudge function in combination with the accelerometer in the future and use this buttons for magnasave.
+I plan to make a sqeeuze to nudge function in combination with the accelerometer in the future and use these buttons for magnasave.
 I also added a cable guide system in the bottom plate to easily wire up the unit.
 Also the dmd display cutout has been changed to a bigger bezel and the mounting solution has been improved and optimized for the lilygo T-display amoled v2.0 solderless.

 Todo:
 - Better usb-c connector mount, need to lower it a bit and but the connector back a bit.
-- In rare cases buttons get stuck, need to fiddle some more with tolerances
+- In rare cases buttons get a little stuck, need to fiddle some more with tolerances

 ---